-Net cash used in investing activities was \$69 million in 2022 compared to a use of \$41 million in 2021.
+Net cash used in investing activities was \$122 million in 2022 compared to a use of \$95 million in 2021.

-The increase in net cash used in investing activities was primarily due to \$23 million in higher capital expenditures compared to the prior year.
-The increase reflects the Company's continued investment in assets which support growth focused on touchless automation, sustainability and digital.
-The Company is making investments to drive touchless automation within our internal operations.
+The increase in net cash used in investing activities was primarily due to \$22 million in higher capital expenditures compared to the prior year.
+The increase reflects the Company's continued investment in assets that support growth in automation, digital and sustainability.
 Investing activity also included the settlement of foreign currency forward contracts which generated \$7 million less cash in 2022 compared to the prior year.

-In the first quarter of 2022, we invested a total of \$10 million in SEE Ventures initiatives compared to \$6 million in 2021.
-The investments in 2022 included the acquisition of Foxpak Flexibles Ltd. and an investment made in a fund aimed to advance scalable recycling technologies, equipment upgrades and infrastructure solutions, which is being accounted for as an equity method investment.
+In the first six months of 2022, we invested a total of \$12 million in SEE Ventures initiatives compared to \$15 million in 2021.
+During the first quarter of 2022, the investments included the acquisition of Foxpak Flexibles Ltd. and an investment made in a fund aimed to advance scalable recycling technologies, equipment upgrades and infrastructure solutions, which is being accounted for as an equity method investment.
+During the second quarter of 2022, we made an investment in the convertible debt of one investee company.
 Under the SEE Ventures initiative, we make select entrepreneurial investments that present opportunities to accelerate innovation and increase speed to market, while creating a sustainable competitive advantage.
 SEE Ventures is part of our capital allocation strategy focused on investing in early stage disruptive technologies and new business models for growth.

-These investing activities were partially offset by proceeds received from the disposal of property and equipment, which generated \$7 million of incremental cash inflow in 2022 compared to the prior year, primarily due to the sale of land in the UK.
+These investing activities were partially offset by proceeds received from the disposal of property and equipment, which generated \$6 million of incremental cash inflow in 2022 compared to the prior year, primarily due to the sale of land in the UK.